kgourgou/Matrix-Completion-in-C/testCtypes/README.md

 C and Python
 =============

-In this folder, I wrote an example of the use of ctypes to use C and python code together.
+In this folder, I wrote an example of the use of ctypes to combine C and python code together.

 ## HOW-TO

 C files have to be compiled as shared libraries as seen in the makefile of this folder.

-Then, they can be called from inside python by using ctypes.
+Then, they can be called from inside python, after being loaded as libraries.

 ### Using MPI